A Whale in Paris

 —> Following publication, BLVD (a popular glossy) chose Claire as one of the top 100 most promising women of The Netherlands.

 De Onfeilbare (Infallible), Balans Publishing

 What is identity in a world where truth has lost its absolute value?
 Where real life is no longer distinguishable from fiction?

 Infallible is the story of Amber, a keen and curious girl from Amsterdam, filled with open-eyed expectations.
 In Paris, she meets the thrilling persona of Cleo, and a force pulls them together: Cleo the infallible, Amber the ambitious.

 Together they set off for New York where Cleo’s charms prevail over every obstacle the city has in store for them.
-Their friendship deepens and Cleo encourages Amber to pursue her childhood dream of becoming a photographer.
-But as Amber’s fantasies are being realized, they are also undermined.
+Cleo encourages Amber to pursue her childhood dream of becoming a photographer, but as Amber’s dream is being realized, it is also undermined.
 Slowly she unmasks her friend and mentor to be a master of deception.

 When Amber discovers a shocking secret behind their success, she returns to Amsterdam alone.
-But she is lost without Cleo’s charms.
-Why does she condemn lying when it brings so many benefits?
-Amber tries to find Cleo and reunite their lives, but during her absence Cleo’s fate has taken a tragic turn.
+But she is lost without Cleo’s charms and doesn’t understand why she should condemn Cleo’s lies when it has brought them so many benefits.
+Amber tries to reunite their lives, but during her absence Cleo’s fate has taken a tragic turn.
 All along, it was Amber’s unconditional love that made Cleo infallible.